Chipotle Chicken with Avocado Cream

 Heat oil in a heavy pot or Dutch oven over medium-high heat.
 Season chicken with salt and pepper.
 Cook chicken, in batches if necessary, until browned, about 7 minutes; transfer to a plate.

-Reduce heat to medium and add onion; cook until soft, about 7 minutes.
+Reduce heat to medium and add onions; cook until soft, about 7 minutes.
 Stir in garlic, cumin, chili powder and chiles.
 Cook until fragrant, about 1 minute.

 Return chicken to the pot and add tomatoes, 2 tablespoons lime juice and sugar.
 Add enough stock or water to cover chicken.
 Bring to a simmer, cover, and cook until chicken is cooked through, about 15 minutes.